Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Methods

-Using the MuJoCo implementation of our biomechanical model described above, the \textbf{states} $s\in\mathcal{S}\subseteq\R^{48}$ in our RL approach include the following information: \begin{itemize} \item joint angle for each DOF $q \in \mathcal{Q}$ in radians (7 values), \item joint velocity for each DOF $q \in \mathcal{Q}$ in radians/s (7 values), \item activations $\sigma^{(q)}$ for each DOF $q \in \mathcal{Q}$, and their derivatives $\dot{\sigma}^{(q)}$ ($2\times7$ values), \item positions of the end-effector and target sphere ($2\times3$ values), \item (positional) velocities of the end-effector and target sphere ($2\times3$ values), \item (positional) acceleration of the end-effector (3 values), \item \textit{difference vector}: vector between the end-effector attached to the index finger and the target, pointing towards the target (3 values), \item projection of the end-effector velocity towards the target (1 value), \item radius of the target sphere (1 value). \end{itemize} Each component $a^{(q)}\in\left[-1,1\right]$ of the \textbf{action vector} $a=(a^{(q)})_{q\in\mathcal{Q}}\in\mathcal{A}$ is used to actuate some DOF $q\in\mathcal{Q}$ by applying the torque $\tau^{(q)}$ resulting from Eq~\ref{eq:activationmodel}-\ref{eq:torquemodel}.
-Note that in addition to these actuated forces, additional active forces (e.g., torques applied to parent joints) and passive forces (e.g., gravity and contact forces) act on the joints in every time step.
+Using the MuJoCo implementation of the biomechanical model described above, the \textbf{states} $s\in\mathcal{S}\subseteq\R^{48}$ in our RL approach include the following information: \begin{itemize} \item joint angle for each DOF $q \in \mathcal{Q}$ in radians (7 values), \item joint velocity for each DOF $q \in \mathcal{Q}$ in radians/s (7 values), \item activations $\sigma^{(q)}$ and excitations $\dot{\sigma}^{(q)}$ for each DOF $q \in \mathcal{Q}$ ($2\times7$ values), \item positions of the end-effector and target sphere ($2\times3$ values), \item (positional) velocities of the end-effector and target sphere ($2\times3$ values), \item (positional) acceleration of the end-effector (3 values), \item \textit{difference vector}: vector between the end-effector attached to the index finger and the target, pointing towards the target (3 values), \item projection of the end-effector velocity towards the target (1 value), \item radius of the target sphere (1 value). \end{itemize} We found that in our case, the target velocity (which always equals zero for the considered tasks), the end-effector acceleration, the difference vector, and the projection of the end-effector velocity can be omitted from state space without reducing the quality of the resulting policy.
+However, we decided to incorporate these observations, as they did not considerably slow down training and might be beneficial for more complex tasks such as target tracking or via-point tasks.

+Each component $a^{(q)}\in\left[-1,1\right]$ of the \textbf{action vector} $a=(a^{(q)})_{q\in\mathcal{Q}}\in\mathcal{A}$ $\subseteq\R^{7}$ is used to actuate some DOF $q\in\mathcal{Q}$ by applying the torque $\tau^{(q)}$ resulting from equations~\eqref{eq:activationmodel}-\eqref{eq:torquemodel}.
+Note that in addition to these actuated forces, additional active forces (e.g., torques applied to parent joints) and passive forces (e.g., gravitational and contact forces) act on the joints in each time step.